-Now that many modern laptops lack an SD card reader in the ongoing quest for ultimate portability, suddenly memory card readers are back in fashion.
+Now that many modern laptops lack an SD card reader in the ongoing quest for ultimate portability, it's time to reinstate it with one of the best memory card readers.

 There’s no shortage of USB card readers out there, from budget-friendly and highly-portable models so tiny you could mistake them for a USB flash drive, through to larger models that will live on a desktop right by your computer, with transfer speeds to max out the performance of the best memory cards.

 The best memory card readers